 Example 3 – Netflix’s Use of Personalised Recommendations

 To achieve the level of personalisation desired, Netflix leans on machine learning.
 Machine learning algorithms log users’ preferences of what they like to watch.
-The data that generates is then key to create a personalised customer experience.
+The data that generates is then key to create a personalised user experience.

 Netflix can use that data to create tailored marketing for each user.
 The firm can send recommendations of new shows that they think each user may wish to watch.
 When users interact with the recommendations, there’s more data to inform future marketing.